polyaxon/polyaxon/site/docs/core/scheduling-strategies/node-scheduling.md

 sidebar: "core"
 ---

-Polyaxon provides a list of options to select which nodes should be used for  the operations it runs.
+Polyaxon provides a list of options to select which nodes should be used for running operations.

 Every component in Polyaxon can set an [environment section](/docs/core/specification/environment/) which exposes many pod level options.